 Johnson & Johnson recalls 70,000 syringes of the anti-psychotic medication Invega Sustenna nationwide due to the possibility of dangerous cracks that could lead to infections and/or reduced efficacy in users.
-Consumers advised to stop using recalled products and discard immediately.
+Consumers are advised to stop using recalled products and discard them immediately.
 This new recall is the latest in a series of woes for J&J.

 Free Case Evaluation: If you or a loved one has suffered any adverse side effects after using a syringe included in this recall, you should contact our law firm immediately.
 You may be entitled to compensation by filing a lawsuit and we can help.

 February 17, 2011 - This week, a unit of Johnson & Johnson announced that it will be recalling approximately 70,000 Invega Sustenna syringes nationwide due to the possibility of cracks in the vials.
 This defect could compromise the sterility of the syringe contents and possibly result in local injection-site infections or systemic infections.
 Leakage of the drug through the crack could result in a lower-than-intended therapeutic dose if the product is administered.

 The syringe recall applies to Invega Sustenna (paliperidone palmitate 234 mg) Extended-Release Injectable Suspension with NDC 50458-564-01 and lot numbers:

 This recall also affects sample packages with the NDC 50458-564-03 and lot numbers 9JBK000, 9JBK001 and 9IBK000 and expiration dates of 08/2012 and 12/2011.
 Consumers cannot see cracks or other defects in the syringes because the vials are covered by the label.
 Click here to learn more about Invega.